 You may also like

-In this topic we look at the Remainder Theorem and some applications of the Remainder Theorem.
+In this topic we look at some examples of the exponential function.
+In particular, exponential growth and exponential decay.